 We cannot guarantee visa issuance by a set date, neither can we post-date visas.

 At the time you submit your application, you will be notified when to come and collect your passport.
 If you wish for your passport to be returned to you by post, you will be required to submit a pre-paid, self-addressed special delivery envelope.

 6. Collecting your permit.

-Once your visa has been issued and you have travelled to Ethiopia, you are required to collect your media permit at the Government Communications Affairs Office (Media Licensing Department) before any filming or reporting can commence.
+Once your visa has been issued and you have travelled to Ethiopia, you are required to collect your media permit at the Ethiopian Broadcasting Authority before any filming or reporting can commence.

 The cost of a media permit is usually a small percentage of the production costs.